Regardless of how it happened, suffering an arm injury can leave you with limited mobility and reduced independence.

 RSI is most commonly caused by the same repetitive movements at work, such as typing, using your mouse or long periods of repeated movement.

 RSI can be avoided, and your employer should take steps to make sure your workspace and work tasks are as safe as possible.

 For example, if you’re suffering with RSI and you’ve not had a Display Screen Equipment assessment or been notified of the risk of RSI from a repetitive task, then you may be able to make a claim.

 Carpal Tunnel Syndrome is where the main nerve in your wrist is compressed, which can cause daily pain and problems sleeping.

-If you’re experiencing numbness or pins and needles in your wrist, then you may be suffering Carpal Tunnel Syndrome and we recommend seeing your doctor.
-If you’ve already been diagnosed and are unable to work as a result, then it’s likely we can help you claim.
+If you’re experiencing numbness or pins and needles in your wrist, then you may be suffering Carpal Tunnel Syndrome and we recommend you visit your doctor.
+If you’ve already been diagnosed and are unable to work as a result, then it’s likely you could make a claim.

 Also known as fractures, broken bones in your arm can take a while to heal.
 During your recovery, you may be unable to drive, work, or carry out everyday tasks like writing or picking up and carrying objects.

 You may also have had to pay for prescription costs or private physiotherapy.
 These added costs and the increased dependency on those around you can be frustrating and leave you out of pocket, as well as your family or friends who need to take time off to support you.